elastic/kibana/src/plugins/data/public/public.api.md

     static setFiltersStore(filters: Filter[], store: FilterStateStore, shouldOverrideStore?: boolean): void;
     setGlobalFilters(newGlobalFilters: Filter[]): void;
     }

+// Warning: (ae-forgotten-export) The symbol "QueryLanguage" needs to be exported by the entry point index.d.ts
+// Warning: (ae-missing-release-tag) "getDefaultQuery" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export function getDefaultQuery(language?: QueryLanguage): {
+    query: string;
+    language: QueryLanguage;
+};

 // Warning: (ae-forgotten-export) The symbol "IUiSettingsClient" needs to be exported by the entry point index.d.ts
 // Warning: (ae-missing-release-tag) "getEsPreference" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)